ConvoCortex/convocortex-stt/README.md

 ## Platform notes

 - Windows is the primary tested path.
 - Parakeet models depend on NVIDIA NeMo.
-NVIDIA’s Parakeet model cards list Linux as the supported OS, so Windows use is best-effort and less proven than the default Whisper path.
+NVIDIA’s Parakeet model cards list Linux as the supported OS, so Windows use is still best-effort even though it works well enough for this repo's workflow.
 - Linux hotkeys may require input permissions (group/root setup).
 - macOS hotkeys may require Accessibility permissions.

 ## Acknowledgments

-This repository uses the same general stack as the RealTimeSTT ecosystem, but the runtime loop in this project is custom and lives in `stt.py`.
-The main transcription path here is built around PyAudio, Silero VAD, and pluggable transcription backends, with faster-whisper as the default path and Parakeet supported through NeMo.
+This repository is built around PyAudio, Silero VAD, pluggable transcription backends, and a local-first desktop workflow.

 ## Responsible use